of Sexual Assault, Domestic Violence, Dating Violence, Sexual Harassment, and/or Stalking

 - Be notified, in writing, about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures.
 UW–Madison will make such accommodations or provide such protective measures if the victim requests them and they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.

 - Report to UW–Madison.
-The offices formally designated to receive complaints are the Dean of Students Office and the Office for Equity and Diversity/Title IX Coordinator.
+The offices formally designated to receive complaints are the Dean of Students Office and the Title IX Coordinator.
 Victims are encouraged to use these offices for formal reporting.

 - Report to law enforcement authorities, including the University of Wisconsin–Madison Police Department, and to be assisted by UW–Madison campus authorities in so doing.

 - Request that the campus not investigate or pursue disciplinary action against the alleged perpetrator.

 - Request that the campus not disclose the victim’s name to the alleged perpetrator.
 (Questions and Answers on Title IX and Sexual Violence, 2014, E–1).

 - File a complaint with the U.S. Department of Justice and/or U.S. Department of Education Office for Civil Rights.